 As public-safety agencies become more dependent on the sharing of data, images and video during and after emergencies, a robust network is vital for cities like Coral Gables.
 Because of IEEE 802 protocols, the city is ready to meet the needs of these agencies and its residents, even in the wake of natural disasters like Hurricane Irma.
 Consensus technical standards such as IEEE 802 help the world stay connected in chaos.

-Check out the 2017 World Standards Video below.
+Check out the 2017 World Standards Video above.